IBM/z_ansible_collections_doc/source/installation/installation.rst

 Installing a pre-release version
 --------------------------------
-The `ansible-galaxy`_ command ignores any **pre-release** versions unless the ``==`` range identifier is set to that pre-release version.
-A pre-release version is denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
+A pre-release version of a collection is denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
 **IBM Z collections** follow `semantic versioning`_ that includes a pre-release naming convention that requires a range identifier.
-For example, **1.1.0-beta.1**
+For example, **1.1.0-beta.1**.
+The `ansible-galaxy`_ command ignores any **pre-release** versions unless the identifier is set to that pre-release version.

-Use this command to install a pre-release version of a collection:
+Here is an example command to install a pre-release version of a collection:

 .. code-block:: sh

-   $ ansible-galaxy collection install ibm.<collection name>:==1.1.0-beta.1
+   $ ansible-galaxy collection install ibm.<collection name>:1.1.0-beta.1

 By default, all collections are installed in ``~/.ansible/collections``.
 You can use the `-p` option with `ansible-galaxy` to specify an installation path such as: